-“There is a growing trend to use the services of a tenant representative in today’s commercial leasing market,” says Tenancy Matters tenant advocate director Chris Goodwin.
-“The majority of these advocates seek to be rewarded from the building owner, because the rewards are higher.”
+“There is a growing trend to use the services of a tenant representative in today’s commercial leasing market,” Tenancy Matters tenant advocate director Chris Goodwin said.

-The conflict allows tenant advocates to negotiate for themselves lucrative fees from building owners, which are not required to be disclosed to the tenant.
+The conflict allows advocates to negotiate fees from landlords and not tell the prospective tenant.

-“Tenants should be mindful that not all buildings are tabled for their consideration because the tenant advocate is unable to secure a position with the building owner and in some cases buildings are adversely criticised due to the fact insufficient or no fee is available,” said Mr Goodwin.
+“Tenants should be mindful that not all buildings are tabled for their consideration because the tenant advocate is unable to secure a position with the building owner and in some cases buildings are adversely criticised due to the fact insufficient or no fee is available,” Mr Goodwin said.

 Chairperson of the REIV commercial and industrial chapter, Matt Walsh agrees.